saararaja/JSON-Data-Vignette/README.md

     ## #   shootoutLosses <dbl>, shootoutWins <dbl>, shutouts <dbl>, teamId <dbl>,
     ## #   teamName <chr>, ties <dbl>, triCode <chr>, wins <dbl>

+-   Function to create the dataframe "franch\_season".
+This data set will contain season-specific records for one particular franchise.
+The user can specify the franchise ID for the franchise that they would like to dig into.

 ``` r
 franch_season_func <- function(number){